wvell/go-angularjs/README.md

 ## Examples
-Run the examples in the example directory with `goperhjs serve`.
+Run the examples in the example directory with `gopherjs serve`.